 If for example a filter is used during very bright day light in order to reduce the intensity of the light because the limits of shutter speeds options of the camera have been exceeded and an even shorter exposure is needed, then this is not regarded long exposure photography.
 For example, most cameras will have a minimum shutter speed of 1/4000s.
 If the photo is still overexposed at this minimum speed, because the correct exposure time was 1/6000s, then the only solution is either to decrease the aperture, or to add an ND filter with 3 stops.
 Decreasing the aperture won’t be the preferred solution if you shoot portraits or if you prefer to shoot around the sweet spot of the lens so the best thing to do is to add a 3 stops ND filter and reduce the exposure time to 1/750s.

 Why Long exposure photography?

-That’s why I love long exposure photography: I want to reveal what my mind’s eye sees.
+That’s why I love long exposure photography: I want to reveal what my mind’s eye sees and to move away from reality.
 Apart from this, and this is another incentive for me to shoot long exposure photographs: even though results are to some extent predictable, based on my experience as a long exposure photographer and the technical settings of a shot, the final result will always remain a surprise.
 And sometimes, it’s not what you’ve expected but more often things will become visible that I couldn’t have anticipated beforehand, even with my years of long exposure photography experience.
 And again, it’s part of my artistic philosophy to move away from reality as many steps as possible.